c3g/GenPipes/pipelines/ampliconseq/README.md

 A) Report 1

-$MUGQIC_PIPELINES_HOME/pipelines/ampliconseq/ampliconseq.py -r readset.tsv -s 1-17 -c $MUGQIC_PIPELINES_HOME/pipelines/ampliconseq/ampliconseq.base.ini -o analysis --report > report.sh
+ampliconseq.py -r readset.tsv -s 1-17 -c ampliconseq.base.ini -o analysis --report > report.sh

 The otu_table.sum file helps you to choose the maximum rarefaction treshold.
 It CAN'T be > than the max Counts/sample.